-Baleadas are not the official food of Honduras but they should be as they are found everywhere.
+And while they are not the official food of Honduras but they should be as they are found everywhere.
 The flour tortillas begin with mashed fried beans, cabbage and salty cheese; a variety of other ingredients are added and then it’s folded and thrown on a grill.

-Tajadas are fried plantains and the traditional dishes require you be in tune with your carnivorous side and they were perfect after scuba diving in Utila.
+Tajadas are fried plantains and the traditional Honduran dishes require you be in tune with your carnivorous side and they were perfect after scuba diving in Utila.
 I’ve been trying to eat less meat lately but I couldn’t pass up the local dish that topped fried plantains with ground beef and cabbage.